-Energy consumption in PanamaThe most important measure in the energy balance of Panama is the total consumption of
+Energy consumption in PanamaThe most important figure in the energy balance of Panama is the total consumption of

-8.71 bn kWhof electric energy per year.
-Per capita this is an average of 2,051 kWh.
+8.71 billion kWhof electric energy per year.
+Per capita this is an average of 2,001 kWh.

-Panama could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 11 bn kWh, which is 122% of the countries own usage.
-Despite this, Panama is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Panama could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is eleven bn kWh, which is 122 percent of the country's own usage.
+Despite this, Panama trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Panama

-In 2015, renewable energies accounted for around 21.2 percent of actual total consumption in Panama.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 18.9 percent of actual total consumption in Panama.
+The following chart shows the percentage share from 1990 to 2019: